 Initiating Your Enrollment Transaction

-- See the IHCP Provider Enrollment Type and Specialty Matrix on this website for a list of the documentation you must submit to be enrolled or revalidated as an Indiana Health Coverage Programs (IHCP) provider.
-Possible specialties under this provider type are:
+- Refer to the IHCP Provider Enrollment Type and Specialty Matrix for a list of the documentation required for IHCP enrollment or revalidation under each applicable provider specialty.

-- Generally, provider specialties 262, 263, 264, and 265 are considered "high" risk at enrollment, and "moderate" risk at revalidation.
-Both risk categories are subject to additional screening measures, including pre-enrollment site visits.
-High-risk provider types are also subject to fingerprinting and criminal background-check requirements.
+- Some waiver specialties and subspecialties are considered "high" or "moderate" risk providers.
+Both high- and moderate-risk provider types are subject to additional screening measures at enrollment or revalidation, including pre-enrollment site visits.
+High-risk specialties and subspecialties are also subject to fingerprinting and criminal background checks.
 Individuals with at least 5% ownership or controlling interest in the enrolling entity must be fingerprinted before submitting the enrollment application, and the fingerprinting confirmation number must be included with the submission.
-See the Provider Enrollment Risk Levels and Screening page for instructions for fingerprinting.
+See Provider Enrollment Risk Levels and Screening for instructions for fingerprinting.

-- A transportation enrollment, revalidation, or change of ownership for specialties 260, 261, 262, 263, 264, 265, and 267 requires the payment of an application fee for each service location.
+- Some waiver specialties and subspecialties require the payment of application fees during enrollment, revalidation, or change of ownership for each service location.
 Submit confirmation of your electronic payment of the fee to the IHCP or document in your enrollment submission that you have paid the fee to Medicare or another state Medicaid program.

 - To enroll, add a service location, report a change of ownership, or revalidate a current IHCP enrollment, you must complete and submit the entire packet.

-- To update an existing provider profile, submit the appropriate provider profile maintenance form, or complete the relevant sections, and submit the IHCP provider enrollment packet, following the instructions provided.
-See Update Your Provider Profile on this website.
+- To update an existing provider profile, submit the appropriate provider profile maintenance form or complete the relevant sections, and submit the IHCP provider packet, following the instructions provided.
+See the Update Your Provider Profile page on this website.